Board Certified Tax Attorney vs. “Lawyer Specializing in Tax” Marketing

 The exam is widely regarded as one of (if not) the hardest tax exam given in the United States for practicing Attorneys.

-Sean has accumulated nearly 20 years of legal experience and is also an Enrolled Agent, the highest credential awarded by the IRS (which authorizes him to represent clients before the IRS nationwide).
+Sean has accumulated nearly 20 years of legal experience, earned a Master’s in Tax Law, and is also an Enrolled Agent, the highest credential awarded by the IRS (which authorizes him to represent clients before the IRS nationwide).
 Mr. Golding is also a licensed California Real Estate Broker.

 Sean has served as a contributing author to the NOLO legal book series on issues involving U.S. and International IRS and State Tax matters for individuals and businesses.